 More than ever, we realize that society must address anxiety and overall mental health, especially since 62% of people in a recent survey have some form of anxiety.1 But what about our dog's anxiety?

-Since 2020, there was an increase in each type of anxiety in dogs.
-The covid pandemic certainly affected not only our mental health but also the mental health of our pets.
+Since 2020, there has been an increase in each type of anxiety in dogs.
+The Covid pandemic certainly affected not only our mental health but also the mental health of our pets.
 We have seen separation anxiety in dogs increase by 700%.

 Social anxiety in dogs related to contact with other dogs or cats rose from 16.5% in 2020 to 43.5% in 2022, with the fear of and anxiety about interaction with strangers increasing by 295%.
 This surpassed the fear of loud noises in dogs, which is usually the leading cause of dog anxiety.2,3